I. What Workplaces and Their Leadership Can Do

 II.
-Organizations For Black Mental Health
+Organizations and Resources Supporting Black Mental Health

 Therapy For Black Girls: An online space dedicated to encouraging the mental wellness of Black women and girls.
 Founded by psychologist Dr. Joy Harden Bradford, Therapy for Black Girls works to destigmatize mental health issues and make resources, such as in-office and virtual therapy, Q&A sessions with experts, and deep dives on relevant topics, more accessible for black women.

-Inclusive Therapists: Celebrating all identities and abilities in all bodies, Inclusive Therapists offers a safer, simpler way to find a culturally responsive, social justice-oriented therapist.
+Inclusive Therapists: Celebrating all identities and abilities in all bodies, Inclusive Therapists offer a safer, simpler way to find a culturally responsive, social justice-oriented therapist.
 They center the needs of marginalized populations, including Black, Indigenous, and People of Color, the LGBTQ+ community, neurodivergent folx, and people with disabilities.

 Black Emotional and Mental Health (BEAM): BEAM is a 501 (c)(3) organization.
 Their mission is to remove the barriers that Black people experience getting access to or staying connected with emotional health care and healing.
 They do this through education, training, advocacy and the creative arts.

 LGBTQ Psychotherapists of Color: QTOC is a San Francisco/Bay Area grassroots, volunteer-led group providing support, networking, leadership development, and community building opportunities for LGBTQs of Color in Psychology, Social Work, and Counseling.
 Their members are students through professionals (licensed and unlicensed).